MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/intercompany-how-manage-intercompany-inbox.md

  If you accepted a transaction in your inbox but then deleted the document or journal instead of posting it, you can re-create the inbox entry and accept it again.

 ## <a name="getting-an-overview-of-intercompany-transactions-for-a-period"></a>Getting an Overview of Intercompany Transactions for a Period
  You can get an overview of all of the intercompany transactions that you have sent and received in a period.
-The **Intercompany Transactions** report lists all intercompany G/L entries, customer ledger entries, and supplier ledger entries.
+The **Intercompany Transactions** report lists all intercompany G/L entries, customer ledger entries, and vendor ledger entries.

  > [!NOTE]
  > If the intercompany partners are in the same database, then transactions are transferred without the need for file or email.
 See the **Transfer Type** field on the **Intercompany Partner** page. <br /><br />